-In this sequence, Lifo keeps on exchanging p_3 and p_4 ad forever.
+In this sequence, Lifo keeps on exchanging p_3 and p_4 forever.
 It is therefore not constant-competitive.

 (iii) Fifo (First-in/First-out): Replace the page that has been in the cache longest.
-The Fifo strategy is 3-competitive.
+The Fifo strategy has a competitive ratio of 3.

 Proof.
-Observe that on any consecutive input subsequence which contains three or fewer distinct page references, FIFO incurs at most three page faults.
+Observe that on any consecutive input subsequence which contains three or fewer distinct page references, Fifo incurs at most three page faults.
 Now, consider a 3-phase partition of the input sequence I. A 3-phase partition is defined as follows: Phase 0 is the empty sequence.
 For every $i \geq 1$, phase i is the maximal sequence following phase i-1 that contains at most three distinct page requests; that is, if phase i+1 exists, its sequence begins with the fourth distinct page request since the start of the i-th phase.

-Next, we consider how both strategies perform on each 3-phase.
+Next, we consider how both strategies perform on each phase.
 For i=1, FIFO and OPT will not incur any faults, since the cache can be filled with all three values.
 For any phase $i\geq 2$, FIFO incurs at most three page faults, because it cannot fault twice on the same page.
-It remains to show that OPT will incur at least one fault on each sequence for $i\geq 2$.
+It remains to show that OPT will incur at least one fault in each phase for $i\geq 2$ (on average).
 Let q be the first request of phase i-1.
-Consider the input sequence starting with the second request of phase i-1 up to and including the first request of phase i.
-The optimal algorithm OPT can only have two additional pages cached (on top of q), and there are three different requests in this sequence not counting request q.
+Consider the subsequence of the input sequence starting with the second request of phase i-1 up to and including the first request of phase i.
+The optimal algorithm OPT can only have two additional pages cached (on top of q) at the beginning of our subsequence, and there are three different requests in the subsequence which are also all different from request q.
 Hence, OPT must incur at least one page fault in this sequence.

 Combining the two bounds, we have

-$$\operatorname{cost}{\operatorname{Fieo}}(I) \leq 3 \cdot \operatorname{cost}{\operatorname{OPT}}(I).$$
+$$\operatorname{cost}{\operatorname{Fifo}}(I) \leq 3 \cdot \operatorname{cost}{\operatorname{OPT}}(I).$$

-A sequence for which Fifo actually yields three times as many page faults as OPT is given by
+A sequence for which Fifo actually yields (arbitrarily close to) three times as many page faults as OPT is given by